Efficient Compactions Between Storage Tiers with PrismDB: Introduction

 \section{Introduction}

 Several new NVMe storage technologies have recently emerged, expressing the competing goals of improving performance and reducing storage costs.
 On one side, high performance non-volatile memory (NVM) technologies, such as Optane SSD~\cite{optane,unwritten-contract} and Z-NAND~\cite{znand}, provide single-digit $\mu$s latencies.
 On the other end of the spectrum, cheap and dense storage such as QLC NAND~\cite{qlc,micronqlc} enables applications to store vast amounts of data on flash at a low cost-per-bit.
-Yet with this lower cost, QLC has a higher latency and is significantly less reliable than less dense flash technology.
+Yet with this lower cost, QLC has a higher latency and is less reliable than less dense flash technology (\eg TLC NAND).

-Table~\ref{tab:cost-latency} compares the wide range of cost and performance across three representative storage technologies, showing the tradeoffs between their reliability (P/E cycle lifetime), normalized cost, and read and write latency.

-In short, each of these storage technologies introduces its own set of benefits, trade-offs, and limitations related to performance, cost, and endurance.
-In Table~\ref{tab:cost-latency}, for example, we observe that there is a roughly 15$\times$ performance difference between Optane SSD (NVM) and QLC on random reads, and sequential reads show a similar trend (not shown).
-Yet this performance comes at steep cost: Optane SSD costs nearly 10$\times$ per GB compared to QLC.
-Endurance also varies widely: dense flash technologies such as QLC NAND can sustain a relatively small number of writes before exhibiting errors~\cite{micronwhitepaper}.
+Table~\ref{tab:cost-latency} compares the large variation in endurance, cost and performance across two representative storage technologies.
+For example, we observe that there is a roughly 65$\times$ performance difference between Optane SSD (NVM) and QLC on random reads, and sequential reads show a similar trend (not shown).
+However, Optane SSD costs more than 20$\times$ per GB compared to QLC.
+Endurance also varies widely: QLC NAND can only sustain a relatively small number of writes before exhibiting errors~\cite{micronwhitepaper}.

-It is hard for system architects to reason about these unique performance, cost, and endurance characteristics when developing software data systems, and many studies have shown that simply running existing software systems on new hardware storage technologies often leads to poor results~\cite{MyNVM,flashield,KVell,splinterdb}.
-Therefore, significant recent effort has sought to build new databases, file systems, and other software storage systems that are architected specifically for these new technologies~\cite{DIRECT,flashield,MyNVM,KVell,splinterdb,RIPQ}.

-However, we argue that these new architectures do not go far enough in rethinking the use of emerging hardware technology, as they continue to take the legacy perspective of the storage substrate as a homogeneous and monolithic layer.
-They choose one point in the design space: fast but expensive~\cite{KVell,MyNVM,splinterdb} (\eg using Intel SSD or Z-NAND), or cheap but slower~\cite{DIRECT,flashield,RIPQ} (\eg using dense flash).
+Many studies have shown that simply running existing software systems on new hardware storage technologies often leads to poor results~\cite{MyNVM,flashield,KVell,splinterdb,spandb}.
+Therefore, significant recent effort has sought to build new software storage systems that are architected specifically for these new technologies~\cite{DIRECT,flashield,MyNVM,KVell,splinterdb,RIPQ}.
+They typically choose one point in the design space: fast but expensive~\cite{KVell,MyNVM,splinterdb} (\eg using Optane SSD or Z-NAND), or cheap but slower~\cite{DIRECT,flashield,RIPQ} (\eg using dense flash).
+However, these systems do not exploit the cost-performance benefits of using multiple storage tiers.